 The Student Life Team (Madrichim) is available 24/7 and supports our students in all (non-academic) aspects of life in Israel and for any type of emergency.

-As students begin their final semester at Tel Aviv University, they will receive a Third-Year Transition Packet from their academic advisor during their spring campus visit.
+As students begin their final semester at Tel Aviv University, they will receive a Third-Year Transition Packet.
 This packet will contain information on what to expect when they arrive on the Columbia campus, instructions on how to apply for University Apartment Housing, student visas, English-language proficiency testing, and updates to their financial aid awards, if applicable.

 In addition to TAU student services, each student has a Columbia academic advisor.
 These advisors are available for curricular planning throughout the four-year program.
 Columbia will also evaluate TAU transcripts at the end of each semester for transfer credit.
 Columbia also evaluates exams, including Advanced Placement, International Baccalaureate, Baccalauréat, A-Levels, and Abitur.